The siren song of the end of summer,

 If you’re wondering why you shouldn’t spend money on one of the biggest sales weekends of the year, remember that refusing to participate in capitalism on Labor Day is, actually, pretty on brand.
 Labor Day celebrates the

 accomplishments of America’s labor movement, which during the Industrial Revolution organized for fair working conditions, living wages, and other labor reforms that we benefit from to this day.
 So take this list as inspiration, and reclaim your time (and money) this weekend.
 Throw A Potluck

 While most people are wasting their cash hosting fancy Labor Day barbecues, save some money by hosting a potluck if you have the space.
 Key word here is hosting: While all your friends bring their chosen dishes to share, you will be providing the most valuable resource of all, a place to eat.
 From each according to her ability, to each according to her need.

 Learn About The Labor Movement

-Speaking of Marx, do you actually know what we’re celebrating on Labor Day?
+Marx, do you actually know what we’re celebrating on Labor Day?
 Yes, I know I touched on it above, but there’s still plenty more to know so you can school your friends who are moaning about all the things they didn’t cross off their summer bucket list.
 Here’s one book (out this weekend) by a female author that chronicles the evolution of the labor movement, and marginalized communities’ contributions to it.
+Set An Intention

 Let’s go get away.
 If you’re lucky enough to live near a natural body of water, whether it’s a beach, lake, or pond, take a day this weekend to hang out near it alone or with your crew.
 Bring a book and a towel and take in the beauty of nature while soaking up the last rays of summer sun.